Patty Hearst: Fugitive

 Hearst and the Harris couple hijacked two cars and abducted the owners.
 One was a young man who found Hearst so personable that he was reluctant to report the incident.
 He testified at the trial to her discussing the effectiveness of cyanide-tipped bullets and repeatedly asking if he was okay.
-Police had surrounded the main base of the SLA in Los Angeles before these three returned, so they hid elsewhere.

-The six SLA members inside the hideout died, some in a gunfight with police, others in a resulting fire, and DeFreeze by suicide by gunshot.
+The six SLA members inside the hideout died.
+There was an hourslong gunfight with police, and two members were fatally shot; a fire broke out in the house, in which the remainder died, but DeFreeze first killed himself by gunshot.
 It was initially thought that Hearst had also died during this confrontation.
 Warrants were issued for the arrest of Hearst and the Harrises for several felonies, including two counts of kidnapping.

 Emily Harris went to a Berkeley rally to commemorate the deaths of Angela Atwood, Soltysik, DeFreeze, and other founding members of the SLA who had died in Los Angeles during the police siege.
-Harris recognized Atwood's acquaintance Kathy Soliah among the radicals whom she'd known from civil rights groups.
+Harris recognized Atwood's acquaintance Kathy Soliah among the radicals whom she had known from civil rights groups.
 Soliah introduced the three fugitives to Jack Scott, an athletics reformer and radical, and he agreed to provide them help and money.